-If you pay the instalment shown on the reminder, but then default on later payments you risk losing your right to pay by instalments through the issue of a final notice, which cancels the instalment facility and demands the balance of your payments to the end of the financial year in full.
+If you pay the instalment shown on the reminder but then default on later payments, you risk losing your right to pay by instalments through the issue of a final notice.
+This cancels the instalment facility and demands the balance of your payments to the end of the financial year in full.

 If you pay nothing, or pay late resulting in a final notice, your right to pay by instalments is lost and the full outstanding balance becomes payable in advance.